 There are 7 manufacturing plants in China, Malaysia, Thailand and Vietnam which produce a range of Canon products like lens, copiers, bubble jet printers, digital and film cameras.

-Established in 1979, Canon Singapore Pte Ltd is Canon's regional headquarters for South & South East Asia.
+Established in 1979, Canon Singapore Pte.
+Ltd. is Canon's regional headquarters for South & South East Asia.
 After merging with the local sales and marketing company (Canon Marketing (Singapore) Pte Ltd) on 1st January 2004 it now oversees both regional and domestic activities in Singapore.
-The company leads 18 other countries including subsidiaries in India, Malaysia, Thailand and Vietnam.
+The company covers 22 other regions including subsidiaries in India, Malaysia, Thailand and Vietnam.

 to provide comprehensive customer service to Canon users.